oscardelalanza/restaurant-page/README.md

 ![navigation-bar](./screenshots/navbar.png)

 #### Home
-This section can be accessed through the `navigation bar` on the `header` oh the site.
+This section can be accessed through the `navigation bar` after clicking the `Home` link.
 It is used to show the `About Us` content of the restaurant (in this case it's a simulation).
 ![home](./screenshots/home.png)

 ## Authors

 👤 **Oscar De La Lanza**